 the DBE ceases business operations or otherwise dissolves; or

-other documented good cause that compels termination.
+other documented Good Cause that compels termination.

 Good Cause does not exist if the Contractor seeks Termination so that the Contractor can self-perform the work for which the DBE was engaged or solely so that the Contractor can Substitute another DBE or non-DBE contractor after Contract award.
-If CDOT (or the LPA for local agency projects) eliminates or reduces work Committed to a DBE, such change shall be considered Good Cause for Termination or Reduction.
+If work Committed to a DBE is eliminated or reduced and such change is not due to and/or initiated by the Contractor, it shall be considered Good Cause for Termination or Reduction.
 Upon approval of a Termination and/or Reduction, the Contractor will be subject to the Substitution requirements of subsection 5(d) of this special provision.

 Notice to the DBE.
 The Contractor shall notify the DBE in writing of the Contractor’s intent to Terminate, Reduce, or Substitute and its underlying reason(s) prior to submitting the Form 1420 requesting the proposed Commitment modification.
-For CDOT construction contracts, the Contractor shall provide a copy to the CDOT engineer and Region Civil Rights Office (RCRO) overseeing the Contract.
-For local agency projects, the Contractor shall provide a copy to the RCRO and the LPA overseeing the Contract.
-In the notice of intent, the Contractor shall provide the DBE at least five (5) calendar days to respond to the notice and inform CDOT and the Contractor of the reasons, if any, why it objects to the proposed Commitment modification.
-The Contractor is not required to provide the five calendar days written notice in cases where the DBE in question has provided written notice that it is withdrawing from its subcontract or purchase order.
-The notice period may be reduced by CDOT if determined to be in the public interest.
+In the notice of intent, the Contractor shall provide the DBE at least five days to respond to the notice and inform the Contractor of the reasons, if any, why it objects to the proposed Commitment modification.
+The Contractor is not required to provide the five days written notice in cases where the DBE in question has provided written notice that it is withdrawing from its subcontract or purchase order.
+The notice period may be reduced if determined to be in the public interest by the project owner.

-Following the notice period, the Contractor shall submit a Form 1420 to request approval of the proposed Commitment modification.
-For CDOT construction projects, the Contractor shall provide a copy of the Form 1420 to the CDOT engineer and RCRO overseeing the Contract.
-For local agency projects, the Contractor shall provide a copy of the Form 1420 to the RCRO and the LPA overseeing the Contract.
+Following the notice period, the Contractor shall submit a Form 1420 to request approval of the proposed Commitment modification, along with written documentation of the notice given to the DBE.

 Determination.
-CDOT, through the RCRO, will determine whether the Contractor had Good Cause for the proposed Commitment modification.
-CDOT will approve the proposed Termination, Reduction, and/or Substitution only if it determines that the Contractor had Good Cause for the proposed Commitment modification.
-Upon denial of the request, the Commitment remains an enforceable obligation on the Contract.
-CDOT will notify the Contractor and the LPA of its determination regarding Good Cause.
+The Contractor will be notified in writing of the Good Cause determination and whether the modification request is approved or denied.